 Skills We Teach:

-Reading for main ideas • Finding textual evidence to support ideas • Taking notes • Summarizing • Applying critical thinking skills as we read • Comprehension strategies • Decoding multi-syllabic words • Spelling patterns and concepts • Building vocabulary
+In Reading: Reading for main ideas • Finding textual evidence to support ideas • Taking notes • Summarizing • Applying critical thinking skills as we read • Comprehension strategies • Decoding multisyllabic words • Spelling patterns and concepts • Building vocabulary

 What do mathematicians do to solve problems successfully?